shawnpaul123/torch-serve/docs/README.md

 ### Machine Learning
 - Our model was trained using Pytorch using images in our [data/test](https://github.com/chandr-971/torch-serve/tree/data/test) folder.
+- For training, we used the public dataset 'American Sign Language Letters Dataset', which we obtained from roboflow.com.
+- This dataset was created and augmented by David Lee.
 - The completed model was then served using torch-serve and containerized in a docker container.
 (See Dockerfile)

 ### Front End